mdabdk/Image-Blob-Detection/README.md

 # Image Blob Detection

 This project demonstrates how to detect blobs in images using the [Laplacian of Gaussian](http://fourier.eng.hmc.edu/e161/lectures/gradient/node8.html) kernel.
 This forms part of the [SIFT algorithm](https://www.cs.ubc.ca/~lowe/papers/ijcv04.pdf).
-By default, blobs are detected in the `sunflowers.jpg` file, but the `filename` variable in `main.py` can be adjusted to detect blobs in other images.
+By default, blobs are detected in the `images/sunflowers.jpg` image using `src/main.py`, but the `filename` variable in `src/main.py` can be adjusted to detect blobs in other images.
 More details can be found in `report.pdf`.